RobDavenport/audio-test/readme.md

 TODO:
 1. GUI for editing patches / testing
-    - Make it cleaner
-    - Display the waveform
 1. Fix envelope scaling?
 Move to f32's instead of integers?
     - Exponential Attack
     - Decay phases are (incorrectly) basically equal